dreamos82/Dreamos64/README.md

 ## Run and Debug

 To launch the OS in qemu just use:

 ```bash
     make run
 ```

 Instead if we type:

 ```bash
    make debug
 ```

-It will compile the OS with the debug symbols enabled, all the output logging information will sent to stdio.
+It will compile the OS with the debug symbols enabled, all the output logging information will be sent to stdio.

 Finally: